dempe/blog/resources/posts/books-2023.md

 ## *The Cuckoo's Egg* by Clifford Stoll

 Along with *Born to Run*, this was one of the most memorable books I read in 2023.
-A young astronomer notices a slight accounting descrepancy while working at Lawrence Livermore National Laboratory, and starts a year-and-a-half long quest to find the culprit. *The Cuckoo's Egg* is the true and rivetting story of one of the first Internet hackers.
+A young astronomer notices a slight accounting discrepancy while working at Lawrence Livermore National Laboratory, and starts a year-and-a-half long quest to find the culprit. *The Cuckoo's Egg* is the true and riveting story of one of the first Internet hackers.
 I really had trouble putting this book down.

 As a techie, it was interesting to learn about the world of tech in the 80s.
 I got a real kick out of the fact that apparently Cobol was considered ancient in the 80s, too, "Cobol, the most ancient of computer languages."
 Programmers had different constraints to worry about (e.g., baud rate).